 - 2.2.1 Before dummy removal measure the distance between all foot pedals and a fixed point in the footwell e.g. seat runner, seat mounting bolt.
-If access cannot be gained remove the dummies, according to Section 9.6, taking care not to disturb any pedals and then record the measurement.
+If access cannot be gained to remove the dummies, according to Section 7.5, taking care not to disturb any pedals and then record the measurement.
 This measurement should be re-checked before the pedals are measured with the 3D measuring system.
-If the pedal has moved reposition the pedal using the measurement taken previously. - 2.2.2 Remove the dummies according to Section 9.6 and remove the data acquisition and emergency abort equipment (if fitted) from the luggage compartment. - 2.2.3 Remove the centre of the steering wheel or airbag assembly. - 2.2.4 Use any 3 of the 5 datum points at the rear of the vehicle, and their pre-impact measurements, to redefine the measurement axes. - 2.2.5 If the axes cannot be redefined from any 3 of the datum points relocate the axis reference frame in the same position as in Section 2.1.8.
-Set the studs of the frame to the same heights as in Section 2.1.11 (Figure 2.2).
+If the pedal has moved re-position the pedal using the measurement taken previously. - 2.2.2 Remove the dummies according to Section 7.5 and remove the data acquisition and emergency abort equipment (if fitted) from the luggage compartment. - 2.2.3 Remove the centre of the steering wheel or airbag assembly.

+- Use any 3 of the 5 datum points at the rear of the vehicle, and their pre-impact measurements, to redefine the measurement axes. - 2.2.5 If the axes cannot be redefined from any 3 of the datum points relocate the axis reference frame in the same position as in Section 2.1.6.
+Set the studs of the frame to the same heights as in Section 2.1.8 (Figure 2.1).
 The frame should now be in the same position relative to the car as it was before impact.
-Set up the measurement axes from the frame. - 2.2.6 Record the post-impact positions of the B-post points on the unstruck passenger's side of the vehicle. - 2.2.7 Compare the vertical co-ordinate of the B-post sill point before (Section 2.1.12) and after (Section 2.2.5) the test. - 2.2.8 Find the angle θ that best satisfies the following equation: $z = -x \sin \theta + z \cos \theta$ for the B-post sill point (where z =pre impact vertical measurement and x', z' =post-impact

-- longitudinal and vertical). - 2.2.9 Working on the struck side of the vehicle, record the post-impact co-ordinates of the centre of the steering column, the centre of the clutch, brake and accelerator pedals, and where applicable a foot operated parking brake, with no load applied to them and in the blocked position (loaded with 200N to produce the maximum moment about the pedal pivot), the door aperture points.
+Set up the measurement axes from the frame. - 2.2.6 Record the post-impact positions of the B-post points on the unstruck passenger's side of the vehicle. - 2.2.7 Compare the vertical co-ordinate of the B-post sill point before (Section 2.1.12) and after (Section 2.2.6) the test. - 2.2.8 Find the angle $\theta$ that best satisfies the following equation: $z = -x'\sin\theta + z'\cos\theta$ for the B-post sill point (where z = pre impact vertical measurement and x', z' = post-impact longitudinal and vertical). - Working on the struck side of the vehicle, record the post-impact co-ordinates of the centre of the steering column, the centre of the clutch, brake and accelerator pedals, and where applicable a foot operated parking brake, with no load applied to them and in the blocked position (loaded with 200N to produce the maximum moment about the pedal pivot), the door aperture points.
 Prior to the 'blocked' pedal measurement, i.e. with the 200N applied, the brake fluid shall be removed to avoid the build up of hydraulic pressure.
 If the steering column has become detached during impact due to the operation of the shear capsules, the column should be repositioned before measurement in the upward and lateral directions so that it is in contact with whatever structure(s) last constrained it from further movement.
-If any of the foot pedals become detached do not take a measurement of that pedal. - 2.2.10 Transform the post impact longitudinal and vertical measurements (x',z') using the following equations.
+If any of the foot pedals become detached do not take a measurement of that pedal.